-When you set up a new search network campaign in Google AdWords, you can choose whether or not to include search partners.
-In my experience of managing AdWords campaigns, many of my clients have included search partners without knowing what they are, and without understanding the impact that they can have on their return on investment.
+When you set up a new search network campaign in Google Ads (formerly known as AdWords), you can choose whether or not to include search partners.
+In my experience of managing Google Ads campaigns, many of my clients have included search partners without knowing what they are, and without understanding the impact that they can have on their return on investment.

 According to Google, search partners are websites that have partnered with Google to show ads.
 In return, these sites will receive a share of the advertising profit.
 Some sites within the search partner network use Google to power their site search functions, including online directories and smaller search engines such as Ask and, until recently, AOL.
 Google-owned sites such as Maps, Gmail and YouTube are also included, so expect your ads to appear here too.